rawadzaingit/ttg-react-interview/README.md

 To get started, review the Todo module under views/Todo

 #### 2. Task List Component
-Add a list component to show added tasks
+Add a list component to show added tasks and add ability to delete a task

 #### 3. Styling the app
 Using your design intuitions, adjust the layout and styling of the app.
 You may use the theme and make broad changes to the color pallete